Funding Opportunities for Graduate Students

 Conditions of the Award

-2. Summer Scholars must submit a post-award report of 500 to 1,000 words by September 30, 2024.
+2. Summer Scholars must submit a post-award report of 500 to 1,000 words by September 30 of the awarded year.

 3. Recipients of the award are expected to participate fully in the activities of the lively STS community at UW-Madison, including regular attendance at Holtz Center colloquia, workshops and other events.